melezhik/sparrow/README.md

 The process is almost the same as for public plugins, except you don't have to provide SparrowHub credentials and gets registered as you host your plugin at remote git repository.

-You have to do 3 simple steps
+You have to do 3 simple steps:

 * create a plugin and commit it into local git repository, plugin root directory should be repository root directory
 * create plugin meta file - sparrow.json and commit it into local git repository ( sparrow.json file is the same as for public plugins )